 We know that the 21/90 rule isn’t true.
 However, that doesn’t mean that it can’t be used to create positive change.

-The longer timeframe you’re looking at, the harder it is to use willpower.
+The more time you have to spend on achieving something, the harder it is to use willpower.
 If you know that you have to force yourself for 21 days, it seems far more manageable than 66.
-You might be able to use your willpower in the often so difficult beginning.
+This way, you might be able to use your willpower in the often so difficult beginning.
 However, willpower is often unreliable, and better tools exist to successfully build good habits.

 Once you reach 21 days, the habit might not be there yet, but it will be easier to do the behavior and slowly form it.